-It's also worth noting that you could use the same batteries for both devices, make sure you read the instructions before using them.
+It's also noting that you could use the same batteries for both devices, make sure you read the instructions before using them.

 Insect repellant is an absolute must.
 It's easy to forget about applying insect repellant because it can be a hassle, but you'll thank yourself later if you remember to use it.

 To apply your bug spray properly: Spray from about 6 inches (15 centimeters) away from your skin and rub the product in quickly with the palms of your hands until dry.
 This is important because if the spray dries on itself, it won't work as effectively against bugs.

 You will have to reapply this product every few hours or after swimming or sweating heavily especially if you're camping during warmer months when there are more insects around.